 There are two Girl Scout cookie manufacturers, both of which list the cookie ingredients on their websites.
 The above mentioned cookies are all produced by ABC Smart Cookies (interestingly enough, the core corporation behind ABC Smart Cookies also runs a company called Norse Dairy Systems, frozen dairy dessert equipment and manufacturing, but that is another story).

 Since my sister’s list of cookies available included all of the Little Brownie Bakers selection and none from ABC, this leads me to believe that the two companies split up who they supply to either by region or troupe.
 Sadly, this means your local troupe may not have ABC’s dairy-free Girl Scout cookies selection.
 If you absolutely must partake in the Girl Scout cookie frenzy, check places like Ebay – I did spot a few troupes selling them on Ebay (is that in the rules?).
 Also, I am not sure, but perhaps if your child is in a troupe you may be able to request who the cookies are ordered from or at least which cookies you would like them to sell; just a thought.

-The above mentioned cookies, produced by ABC Smart Cookies, and the Thin Mints from Little Brownie Bakers, are all certified kosher OU-D. They are made without milk ingredients, but the “D” typically means that they are processed on shared equipment with other milk-containing cookies (the producer notes that peanut cross-contamination is also a concern).
+The above mentioned cookies produced by ABC Smart Cookies, and the Thin Mints from Little Brownie Bakers, are all certified kosher OU-D. They are made without milk ingredients, but the “D” typically means that they are processed on shared equipment with other milk-containing cookies (the producer notes that peanut cross-contamination is also a concern).
 If you are dealing with a severe milk allergy or intolerance (or if you are concerned about cross-contamination of ingredients during the manufacturing process for any reason), then you should certainly double check with the company to see if their processes are “safe” for your needs.
 Milk Allergy Mom weighed in on her own experience several years ago, but every person could be different and processes can change.

 As another option, you can bake your own Dairy-Free Girl Scout Cookies!
 Here are two delicious recipes from my kitchen: